LODSContent/ACPGuidance/ACPCreationProcess.md

 }

 ```
-In the event that you want to create template ACP that you can use for multiple scenarios with little modification, using the **in** condition provides more flexibility for VM name restriction.
+In the event that you want to create a template ACP that you can use for multiple scenarios with little modification, using the **in** condition provides more flexibility for VM name restriction.

 The following conditions are supported: